D&D 5e/5.5e Rules – Bonus Actions!

 • Never Throw Advantage — Always just roll 1d20; if you need to roll a second die, do it again.

-D&D 5e Rules – Action Economy!
+D&D 5e/5.5e Rules – Action Economy!

 It’s a bit Inside Baseball, but understanding it can be the difference between PC Life or Death

-Part of an ongoing series of 5e Rules notes.
+Know the RulesPart of an ongoing series of 5e (2014) Rules notes.
+This also covers 5.5e (2024) rules.

 Essentially,

-the larger your action economy ⇒
+the larger your Action Economy ⇒

 the more things you can do in a turn ⇒